Member | Established: 1974 | Associate 2006; Member 2019

 Status of Fulfillment by SMO

-Although CPAPNG has no responsibility for conducting QA reviews, the institute has utilized its best endeavors to support the ARB and the government of PNG for the last seven years to revise the Accountants Act, which is awaiting approval by Parliament, to create the necessary provisions for the ARB to perform QA reviews.
-The CPAPNG indicates that once the new Act is approved, it will collaborate with the ARB in developing a quality review program to be implemented in PNG.
+Although CPAPNG has no responsibility for conducting QA reviews, the institute has utilized its best endeavors to support the ARB and the government of PNG to revise the Accountants Act, which is awaiting approval by Parliament, to create the necessary provisions for the ARB and CPAPNG to perform QA reviews.
+The CPAPNG indicates that once the new Act is approved, it will develop a quality review program to be implemented in PNG.
 At this time, no further action can be taken until the Act is approved.

-To develop the future system, CPAPNG reports that it has undertaken several steps to learn about implementing a QA system.
-These efforts have included attending the CAPA Professional Accountancy Organization Development Committee meeting in Fiji in August 2017 to receive advice on the development of a QA system; holding discussions with PAOs from the neighboring Pacific Islands (Fiji, Samoa, and Solomon Islands) to draft a Memorandum of Understanding to facilitate knowledge sharing around QA and other accountancy related matters; and holding discussions with a QA reviewer from the Fiji Institute of Accountants (FIA) to assist CPAPNG in establishing a QA system for Papua New Guinea.
-FIA is responsible for QA reviews in Fiji and has incorporated all SMO 1 requirements in its system and therefore represents an appropriate regional partner to learn from.
+To develop the future system, CPAPNG reports that it continues to learn about implementing a QA system.
+These efforts have included attending events hosted by CAPA; holding discussions with PAOs from the neighboring Pacific Islands (Fiji, Samoa, and Solomon Islands) to draft a Memorandum of Understanding to facilitate knowledge sharing around QA and other accountancy related matters; and holding discussions with a QA reviewer from the Fiji Institute of Chartered Accountants (FICA) to assist CPAPNG in establishing a QA system for Papua New Guinea.
+FICA is responsible for QA reviews in Fiji and has incorporated all SMO 1 requirements in its system and therefore represents an appropriate regional partner to learn from.

-CPAPNG reports that it has completed its discussions with FIA and has put forward recommendations for the future QA review system for its Council to review and approve in 2019.
-Once a draft procedure is approved, CPAPNG will initiate an awareness campaign to promote ISQC 1 and the principles of the draft QA system to members and other stakeholders.
-ICAI India has also stated its intent to assist CPAPNG with QA.
+CPAPNG reports that it has completed its discussions with FICA and has put forward recommendations for the future QA review system.
+Once a draft procedure is approved, CPAPNG will initiate an awareness campaign to promote ISQM 1 and the principles of the draft QA system to members and other stakeholders.
+ICAI India will also provide assistance to CPAPNG with QA.

 As there are reported ongoing initiatives around the future implementation of a QA system in the jurisdiction, CPAPNG is encouraged to continue its efforts and to keep IFAC updated on progress made.
 In addition, CPAPNG is encouraged to continue promoting the approval of the revised Accountants Act so further progress can be made to improve the quality of the profession in the jurisdiction.